romainmenke/weightedcap/README.md

 `$ go get -u github.com/romainmenke/weightedcap`

-This pkg is useful if you like semaphores but you have heterogynous jobs.
+This pkg is useful if you like semaphores but you have heterogeneous jobs.

 A simple example is a process that uses a significant amount of memory but not the same amount each time.
 If an estimate of memory usage is possible you can use this pkg to give a weight to each job. `Consume(ctx, n)` will block until enough capacity is available or ctx is done.